-ANNIE SILVESTRO, author of Bunny's Book Club, Bunny's Book Club Goes to School, and Mice Skating, grew up on the Jersey Shore.
+ANNIE SILVESTRO is the author of numerous children's books, including Bunny's Book Club.
+She grew up on the Jersey Shore.
 After graduating from St. Paul’s School and Georgetown University, she moved to New York, where she worked in the editorial departments of Harper’s Bazaar, Talk, and Allure magazines.
 She later returned to New Jersey, where she currently lives, to start a family and to focus on her passion, writing for children.
 Visit Annie online at anniesilvestro.com.

 Kerry Madden (www.kerrymadden.com) is the author of the Appalachian Maggie Valley Trilogy: Gentle's Holler, Louisiana's Song, and Jessie's Mountain (all Viking).
 Her other books include Offsides, a 1997 New York Public Library Books for the Teen Age selection, Writing Smarts, which helps kids craft their own stories and poetry, and Nothing Fancy About Kathryn & Charlie, about a Selma, Alabama friendship between a storyteller and a folk artist.
 Kerry is an Associate Professor of Creative Writing at the University of Alabama Birmingham and also teaches at Antioch University in Los Angeles and at the Sewanee Young Writers Conference in Tennessee.
 The mother of three grown children, she divides her time between Birmingham and Los Angeles.